benjaminsampica/benjaminsampicaStatic/content/home/experience.md

   Responsibilities include -
   * Full-stack web development
   * Administrating our Azure DevOps environment
-  * Being a change agent for Agile Principles & Values
+  * Being a change agent for both Agile & Scrum principles/values
-  * Mentoring and being contagiously positive to other developers.
+  * Mentoring and being contagiously positive to other developers
   """

 [[experience]]